sarkershantonu/proxmox-experiments/nextcloud/readme.md

 # Setup : Guest LXC nextcloud
 - Create an LXC(CT) Nextclould from turnkey nexcloud image and DO NOT TURN ON Container after creation.
 In this my container id is 102.
 - mount share folder **from host** ```pct set 102 -mp1 /mnt/data/nextcloud/nextcloud-data,mp=/var/www/nextcloud-data```
+- Make sure , you can see this from webgui to your LXC, in my case 102
 ![nc_mount.JPG](nc_mount.JPG)

 - Turn on Container and you login to Guest CLI